daniel-skalik/daniel-skalik.github.io/_projects/Secret of The Deep.md

 - **NPC Logic**: Designed and implemented AI behaviors for non-playable characters to enhance immersion.

 ### Challenges and solutions
-- **Integrating Custom Systems with Unity's Timeline**: Faced challenges in synchronizing proprietary cutscene tools with Unity's Timeline.
+- **Integrating Custom Systems with Unity's Timeline**: Faced challenges in synchronizing proprietary tools with Unity's Timeline.
   - _Solution_: Developed custom adapters to ensure seamless integration and synchronization.